jamesrharwood/thesis/chapters/appendix/deficiencies.md

 The redesigned SRQR guideline has a side navigation menu so users can easily navigate to the Introduction, Methods, Results, and Discussion guidance sections, or to the FAQs and citation information.
 A few participants did not notice the menu, or suggested it could be more prominent, and one suggested it would be useful if the menu listed all reporting items (i.e.,. not just _Methods_, but also the item titles within).

 > "when I scrolling I forgot to pay attention to the menu on the side.
 So [...]
-I suddenly realized it was a menu there [...]
+I suddenly realised it was a menu there [...]
 Maybe make it much more, like, the characters larger or, like, the colour, maybe change it, because now it is so light and I didn't pay attention to that.
 But this menu is useful if I pay attention to this." {{< var pilot.participants.PPT-YD >}}

 Each reporting item has its own menu within the collapsible content, so users can jump to the item's justification, examples, or related resources.
 The same participant described these item menus as a useful way to help "find the detailed part" they desired.